Bionif92/Cursos-de-Programacion/Javascript.md

 #### Conect VS Code to Chrome for debug

-Install `Javascript Debugger`, then clic on the left side of the sentence of the script you want a breakpoint, and then clic `Run -> Start Debugging` and select Chrome
+Install `Javascript Debugger`, then clic on the left side of the sentence of the script you want a breakpoint, and then clic `Run -> Start Debugging` and select Chrome, and change Url on the Launch app that appear, and copy the url of the chrome page
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNDAwNDk4OSwxODU0NTM3Mjg2LC03OD
+eyJoaXN0b3J5IjpbLTc5MjIwMzE3NCwxNzI0MDA0OTg5LDE4NT
-U1NjgxOTEsMTUyNTEyMDU1NCwyMDk0NTI3OTQ2LC0xMzEyNTY4
+Q1MzcyODYsLTc4NTU2ODE5MSwxNTI1MTIwNTU0LDIwOTQ1Mjc5
-MzEwLDExNjg3NTkyODFdfQ==
+NDYsLTEzMTI1NjgzMTAsMTE2ODc1OTI4MV19
 -->